telliott99/MySwift/chapter3.rst

     3 0

 I'm going to strip out the error checking since I never make mistakes.  :)
 And then I want a more flexible way of printing the matrix.
-To build each line of the output, I want to convert a slice, obtained by calling ``grid[range]``, to a String.
+To build each line of the output, convert a slice, obtained by calling ``grid[range]``, to a String.
 I found this:

 http://vperi.com/2014/06/04/flatten-an-array-to-a-string-swift-extension/